The Wild Benefits

 Outdoor environments naturally motivate activities like walking, running, and cycling, which improves cardiovascular health and builds strength.

-Boosts the immune system: Outdoor activities can strengthen the immune system through physical fitness and the production of Vitamin D from sunlight.
+Outdoor activities can strengthen the immune system through physical fitness and the production of Vitamin D from sunlight.

 Regular exposure to the outdoors can lead to more restful sleep.